 Using business intelligence and analytics effectively is the crucial difference between companies that succeed and companies that fail in the modern environment.
 Why?
-Because things are changing and becoming more competitive in every sector of business, and the benefits of business intelligence and a proper use of data analytics is key to outperform competition.
+Because things are changing and becoming more competitive in every sector of business, the benefits of business intelligence and proper use of data analytics are key to outperforming the competition.

 For example, in regards to marketing, traditional advertising methods of spending large amounts of money on TV, radio, and print ads without measuring ROI aren’t working like they used to.
 Consumers have grown more and more immune to ads that aren’t targeted directly at them.

-The companies that are most successful at marketing in both B2C and B2B are using data and research to craft hyper specific campaigns that reach out to targeted prospects with a curated message.
+The companies that are most successful at marketing in both B2C and B2B are using data and online BI tools to craft hyper-specific campaigns that reach out to targeted prospects with a curated message.
 Everything is being tested, and then the campaigns that succeed get more money put into them, while the others aren’t repeated.

 Why Is Business Intelligence So Important?

-BI uses software and algorithms to extract actionable insights from a company’s data and guide their strategical decisions.
-BI users analyze and present data in the form of business intelligence dashboards and reports, visualizing complex information in an easier, more approachable and comprehensible way.
-BI can also be referred to as “descriptive analytics”, as it only shows past and current state: it doesn’t say what to do, but what is or was.
+BI software uses algorithms to extract actionable insights from a company’s data and guide its strategic decisions.
+BI users analyze and present data in the form of dashboards and various types of reports to visualize complex information in an easier, more approachable way.
+Business intelligence can also be referred to as “descriptive analytics”, as it only shows past and current state: it doesn’t say what to do, but what is or was.
 The responsibility to take action still lies in the hands of the executives.

 What Are The Benefits of Business Intelligence?